mkonicki/ExcelUnitTests/README.md

 Nothing special just an idea, how to minimalize stress and hot fixes after relase.

 ## How is it done?
 I created simple Data Source Providers to read from excel spreadsheet (CSV and DB providers are during implementation).
+Each attributes has 2 types of usage, dynamic, where simple test case is provided to method as dynamic object, or strongly typed where we provide type as parameter in attribute.
 ### XUnit
  - [ExcelDataAttribute.cs](https://github.com/mkonicki/ExcelUnitTests/blob/master/ExcelXunitReader/ExcelDataAttribute.cs)
+		 - dynamic
+		  `[ExcelData("TestSample.xlsx", "CarInsurance")]`
+		 - strongly typed
+		  ` [ExcelData("TestSample.xlsx", "CarInsurance", typeof(CarInsuranceDetailTestCase))]`

 ### NUnit
  - [ExcelTestCaseSourceAttribute](https://github.com/mkonicki/ExcelUnitTests/blob/master/ExcelXunitReader/ExcelTestCaseSourceAttribute.cs)
+ 		 - dynamic
+		  ` [ExcelTestCaseSource("TestSample.xlsx", "CarInsurance")]`
+		 - strongly typed
+		  `[ExcelTestCaseSource("TestSample.xlsx", "CarInsurance", typeof(CarInsuranceDetailTestCase))]`

 ## Sample of usage